Sighery/i3-volume-archbuild/README.md

-# Automated Arch Linux package for Spotify
+# Automated Arch Linux package for i3-volume

 You can find a built package under the latest GitHub Actions run as an artifact.